Saieiei/GFG/README.md

 # GFG
-all GFG problems i do
+all GFG problems I do